hamza-makadi/Maze-Generator/README.md

    - Use the arrow keys to navigate through the maze.

 4. **Changing Seed**
-   - Press the 'S' key to change the seed for generating a different maze.
+   - Press the 'GENERATE' key to change the seed for generating a different maze.
    - Enter the new seed value when prompted.

 5. **Saving and Loading Mazes**